If you are married to a permanent resident and live outside the U.S., you can apply for a green card.

 This wait time varies upon the foreign spouse’s country of residence and current Visa Bulletin schedule.

 For foreign spouses, the wait time can vary, depending upon their country of birth.

-To check the current visa number availability, check the latest U.S. Department of State’s Visa Bulletin.
+To check the current visa number availability, see the latest U.S. Department of State’s Visa Bulletin.

 The Visa Bulletin is updated every month, so always check out the latest bulletin.

 Once the visa number is available, the applicant can file their immigrant visa application with NVC (National Visa Center).

 - The visa number for F2A category varies, please check the latest Visa Bulletin.

 After receiving Form I-130 approval from USCIS, the NVC will send you a welcome letter.

 It will contain a unique case number and invoice ID number, which then represents your case from that point onwards.

 These numbers are important for filing future applications, so make sure to keep a record.